What are the statutory initiatives in Nevada?

 Let's take a look.

-First, there's an initiative to cap attorney's fees at 20 percent for all civil actions.
+First, there's an initiative to cap attorney's fees at 20% for all civil actions.

 A PAC backed by rideshare giant Uber and some Nevada business groups is supporting the measure aimed at frivolous lawsuits.